aml-org/amf/documentation/model.md

  | recursive | boolean | Indication taht this kind of linkable element can support recursive links | http://a.ml/vocabularies/document#recursive |

 ## LocationInformation
+Class that store a specific location and the elements that where parsed from this source

  | Name | Value | Documentation | Namespace |
  | ------ | ------ | ------ | ------ |